 So, how can CPGs take the benefits they gained from crowdsourcing a step further to drive their growth?

 Here’s our tip: bring image recognition into crowdsourcing!

 To win in outlet execution and unlock sales opportunities, CPGs have to take the gamble of thinking and acting out-of-the-box.
-Crowdsourcing is a step forward in this journey.
-Combining crowdsourcing’s strike force with the power of image recognition is a quantum leap.
+Crowdsourcing brings new ideas to the retail strategy and is a step forward in this journey.
+Combining crowdsourcing’s strike force with the power of image recognition for retail is a quantum leap.
 Relying on advanced artificial intelligence techniques, namely deep learning, best-in-class image recognition solutions are the perfect complement to crowdsourcing.
-First, image recognition makes data collection easier.
+First, image recognition for retail makes data collection easier.
 By simply taking pictures of shelves, crowdsourcers can provide CPGs with all the insights they need for their products as well as for their competitors’!
 But there is more: best image recognition solutions in the market claim accuracy rates ranging from 95% to 98%, i.e. 10 to 18 points more than manual store checks!
 Cherry on the cake, those levels can be achieved regardless of who collects the data (crowdsourcers, sales reps, merchandisers), because image recognition de facto assumes a standardized way of measurement.
-Last but not least, integrating a crowdsourcing application with an image recognition solution allows crowdsourcers to benefit from a seamless experience while enabling CPGs to make the most of both worlds and winning in-store via execution that drives shopper off-take.
+Last but not least, integrating a crowdsourcing application with an image recognition solution allows crowdsourcers to benefit from a seamless experience while enabling CPGs to gather real-time retail insights and make the most of both worlds, winning in-store via execution that drives shopper off-take.